oooookk7/nand2tetris/README.md

 ### [Project 2](https://www.nand2tetris.org/project02): Boolean Arithmetic

 Focuses on the arithmetic logic gates.
 For example, a basic ALU (Arithmetic Logic Unit) that does basic arithmetic and logic operations in the CPU, which contains as well a CU (Control Unit) that directs the operation of the processor for the ALUs (e.g. what to compute).
+It may contain AGU (Address Generation Unit) that calculates addresses used by the CPU to access the main memory (thus executing various machine instructions can be reduced), the MMU (Memory Management Unit) that translates logical addresses to physical RAM addresses (which acts like a proxy), and caches for faster fetches (in which different levels L1/L2/L3/L4 depends on hierarchy).

 _See Project 1 on how to navigate the project._